kayleedial/my386blog/_posts/2023-03-16-data-collection.md

 To make things interesting, I wanted to bring in some metrics from a group of critics a little less fancy and arguably a little more in touch: Rotten Tomatoes.
 ![Image](https://github.com/kayleedial/my386blog/raw/main/assets/images/rottom.png)

+## The Data

 In my [first blog](https://kayleedial.github.io/my386blog/2023/02/08/tutorial.html) I showed an example of merging datasets using historical academy awards data from Kaggle.
-I'll be using that dataset in conjunction with data gathered by webscraping the [Rotten Tomatoes Website](https://www.rottentomatoes.com/).
+I'll be using that dataset in conjunction with data gathered by web scraping the [Rotten Tomatoes Website](https://www.rottentomatoes.com/).

-To ensure that the data was collected ethically and that good webscraping practices were followed, no urls were used that the [robots.txt](https://www.rottentomatoes.com/robots.txt) file disallowed (/search and /user/id/).
+To ensure that the data was collected ethically and that good web scraping practices were followed, no urls were used that the [robots.txt](https://www.rottentomatoes.com/robots.txt) file disallowed (/search and /user/id/).

 The Oscars dataset I started out with looked like:
 ![Image](https://github.com/kayleedial/my386blog/raw/main/assets/images/oscardf.png)